Smoothed analysis on connected graphs: Edge expansion of connected sets

-\begin{proof}[Proof of Theorem~\ref{thm:expansion-connected}] Due to the obvious monotonicity we can assume that $\epsilon <1$.
+Here we prove Theorem~\ref{thm:expansion-connected}. \begin{proof} Due to the obvious monotonicity we can assume that $\eps <1$.
 Recall the definition of $\cS(s, m, b)$ from the proof of Theorem~\ref{thm:expansion}.
-It clearly suffices to show that a.a.s., for every $s$ with $K \log n \le s \le \alpha n$,
+It clearly suffices to show that a.a.s.\ for every $s$ with $K \log n \le s \le \alpha n$,

 where connected means connected in the graph $\pG$.